 The Xiaomi M365 was the first electric scooter to become massively popular, and in a way, set the standard on how a budget scooter should look.
 And it’s only fair to give it recognition here, as the Hiboy S2 obviously learned a lot from its design.

-However, as consumers, are biggest interest are our own personal gains, and I don’t think we should let nostalgia and irrational brand loyalty affect our buying decisions too much.
+However, as consumers, our biggest interests are our own personal gains, and I don’t think we should let nostalgia and irrational brand loyalty affect our buying decisions too much.

 The Hiboy S2 is better than the Xiaomi M365 in many ways, and especially better for some scenarios like if you live somewhere with terrible roads.
 To put it briefly, if you want a Xiaomi M365, minus the frequent flats you’ll get, plus some very cool features and the possibilities for endless personalization, then the Hiboy S2 is perfect and the clear winner.
 And that means it’s a better choice for most.

 Hiboy S2 vs GoTrax XR Ultra